 Reference: FLL by Csele section 4.9, page 106 as well as LM by Csele section 2.4, page 45

 In order to accurately describe losses in the laser, the exact reflectivity of the cavity optics is required.
-In the same manner as lab #4 measure the reflectivity of an OC optic (be sure to preheat the lab bench HeNe before measuring this parameter).
+In the same manner as the previous lab measure the reflectivity of an OC optic (be sure to preheat the lab bench HeNe before measuring this parameter).
 Next, at some point during the lab, measure the power emitted from both the OC and HR of the laser you have built in this lab.
-From these measurements you can (a) calculate the transmission then reflectivity of the OC, (b) calculate the intra-cavity power then (c) calculate the trasnsmission and then the reflectivity of the HR.
-These measured values will then be used with the model to determine the gain of the laser.
+Both measurements must be made at the same time on the same laser (and without adjustments made between measurements of the OC and HR).
+From these measurements you can (a) calculate the transmission then reflectivity of the OC, (b) calculate the intra-cavity power then (c) calculate the transmission and then the reflectivity of the HR.
+These measured values will then be used with the gain threshold equation to determine the gain of the laser.

 Modify the gain threshold equation to include the windows and calculate the threshold gain of the system.
-This is the normal threshold gain of the laser under normal operating conditions.
+This represents the normal threshold gain of the laser under normal operating conditions (i.e. when producing full output power).
 In an operating, CW laser, gain "burns down" to that level.

 From Part (C) above, you will have determined the small-signal gain of the laser.
 This is the maximum gain that the amplification medium can deliver and is delivered only when intra-cavity power levels are very small (hence the term "small signal" gain).
 Think about the experiment in part (C) - gain was measured with the laser barely oscillating, the smallest signal for intra-cavity radiation possible.

 Report both in the lab, and for g0 report it with a TOLERANCE (+/- figure).
 SAVE THESE RESULTS as they will be required for the next lab.